unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

 ### 2. Define the live interface

+* For the purposes of this tutorial, we will create and register an interface for the Chuck Norris facts web API which is documented [here](https://api.chucknorris.io/)

 * This interface will be used to generate the strongly-typed client.
 It will be used to make requests to the web service and deserialize responses.

-* For the purposes of this tutorial, we will create and register an interface for the Chuck Norris facts web API

 * Start by defining an interface `IChuckNorrisEndpoint` with a method `Search()` that returns a `Task` of type `ApiResponse<ChuckNorrisData>`:

     ```csharp
     [Headers("Content-Type: application/json")]
     public interface IChuckNorrisEndpoint